 YMM’s bold and iconic art program gives passengers a strong sense of place and connects them to the passion and energy of Fort McMurray Wood Buffalo.
 The Fort McMurray and Western Canada artists showcased inside the airport terminal were either gifted to YMM or selected by the Fort McMurray Airport Authority to create public art pieces to enrich and elevate the airport experience for passengers.
-The artwork is listed in alphabetical order.
+The YMM Collection is listed below in alphabetical order.

 Fort McMurray International Airport David Robinson Art